dapingQ/blog/_posts/2018-07-23-chsh-inequality.md

 where $\epsilon_m,\epsilon_M$ are the efficiency of the polarizers set parallel or perpendicular and $\eta$ is the detector efficiency.
 The function $F$ is the visibility of different angles.
 In the ideal case, if only $F>\sqrt{2}/2$, there is a violation of Bell's inequality.

 Another problem comes with localization.
-If the hidden variable only effects the pairs in the past, to make the apparatus separated far away enough, usually in space-like separation, which also challenges the experimental setups.
+If the hidden variable only affects the pairs in the past, to make the apparatus separated far away enough, usually in space-like separation, which also challenges the experimental setups.